openbmc/openbmc/poky/documentation/kernel-dev/advanced.rst

 the same "intel-corei7-64" value for ``KMACHINE``.
 It is important to realize that ``KMACHINE`` is just for kernel mapping, while ``MACHINE`` is the machine type within a BSP Layer.
 Even with this distinction, however, these two variables can hold the same value.
-See the `BSP Descriptions <#bsp-descriptions>`__ section for more information.
+See the ":ref:`kernel-dev/advanced:bsp descriptions`" section for more information.

 Every linux-yocto style recipe must also indicate the Linux kernel source repository branch used to build the Linux kernel.
 The